 Yes, Flutter is good for iOS app development.
 Flutter looks quite similar to actual native apps and it supports Android with the same source code.

-Which is the best between Flutter or Swift for iOS app development?
+Which is the best between Flutter vs Swift for iOS app development?

 Clearly, Swift is the winner when it comes to the best app for iOS development.
 Undoubtedly, Flutter offers good cross-platform support, but Swift is still better at building the iOS app.